 Bend is where everything Oregon converges.
 It rests at the base of the eastern slope of the Cascade Mountains.
 The Deschutes River babbles through town along its course north to the Columbia.
 And everywhere you look, massive forests of hemlock and ponderosa pine loom.
 Bend has a little slice of everything readily available.
 Year-round skiing?
 Check.
 Water sports?
 Check.
 Rock climbing?
+Check.
 Everything from bouldering to multi-pitch trad, check.
 Trail running?
 Check.
 Endless mountain bike trails?
 Big check.
 Twenty-some odd craft breweries to wet your whistle when you’re done with all that outdoor adventure?
 Check, check, check.
 For lovers of drier climes, you can drive an hour east and be in an arid Great Basin-type desert.
-If the ocean is your thing, it’s just a couple hours over the hills and through the lush greenery to the beach.
+If the ocean is you thing, it’s just a couple hours over the hills and through the lush greenery to the beach.
 The summer days are long and warm, the winters are snowy.
 In Central Oregon, life’s a buffet.
 So grab a plate and let’s dig in.

 Local Adventure Vibe